The Easter 2022 IB Revision Courses

 Whether as a residential or day student, those attending a review course will have access to the school’s outstanding facilities, including the Sports Centre.
 For fresh air and exercise there is the wide expanse of school playing fields adjoining the main school campus.

-In the event of cancellation before 18 February 2018, £100 is non-refundable.
-If we are informed of cancellation after 18 February 2018 none of the fee will be refunded.
-Registrations after 18 February will be accepted if there is space on the course.
+In the event of cancellation before 19 February 2022, £100 is non-refundable.
+If we are informed of cancellation after 19 February 2022, none of the fee will be refunded.